octobercms/docs/1.x/plugin/extending.md

 }
 ```

-<a name="extending-backend-form"></a>
 ### Extending backend forms

 There are a number of ways to extend backend forms, see [Backend Forms](../backend/forms#extending-form-behavior).

 This example will listen to the [`backend.form.extendFields`](https://octobercms.com/docs/api/backend/form/extendfields) global event of the `Backend\Widget\Form` widget and inject some extra fields when the Form widget is being used to modify a user.
-This event is also subscribed inside the `boot` method of the [Plugin registration file](registration#routing-initialization).
+This event is also subscribed inside the `boot` method of the [Plugin registration file](registration#routing-and-initialization).

 ```php
 class Plugin extends PluginBase